 He knew she didn’t mean it but appreciated her effort in trying to make him feel good.

 Calvin sat in his recliner with a glass of gin in one hand and a cigarette in the other.
 His big screen T.V. pulsated through the smoky haze drifting over his living room.
 He stared at the stuffed deer’s head mounted on his wall.

-Each time he brought the glass to his lips his left arm trembled and shook similarly each time he took a drag from his cigarette using his.
-The cigarette burned down to his fingers as he took a long unhealthy puff and he mashed it into the ashtray.
-He gulped down the last swallow of his drink, set it on the floor next to his chair, then lit another cigarette for himself.
+Each time he brought the glass to his lips his left arm trembled and shook similarly each time he took a drag from his cigarette using his right.
+The cigarette burned to his fingers as he took a long, unhealthy puff and then mashed it into the ashtray.
+He gulped the last swallow of his drink, set it on the floor next to his chair, and then lit another cigarette for himself.
 He placed it burning into the ashtray then he poured another splash of gin into his glass from a plastic liter bottle sitting nearby.
 The night proceeded this way for the three hours since he left the woods when they saw the ghost soldier approach them.

-They had driven down the twisty back roads like mad men and they did not stop until they reached town.
-They pulled over to the curb and let their friend who rode in the back jump up front with them.
+They had flown down the twisty back roads like mad men and they did not stop until they reached town.
+They pulled over to the curb and let their friend who rode in the bed jump up front with them.

 “Did you see what he did to your truck Calvin?” he shouted as he jumped into the back seat.
 “He hit it with his sword!
 There is a gash about an inch deep!
 He almost got me!”